qubeena07/Skin-cancer-detection/README.md

-# Skin Cancer Detection Using CNN
+# Skin Cancer Detection Using ResNet50 and custom fully connected layers

 This project implements a Convolutional Neural Network (CNN) to classify skin lesions as either malignant or benign using a dataset of labeled images.
 It leverages TensorFlow and Keras for building and training the model.